Peripheral arterial disease

 Young and otherwise healthy adults, presenting prematurely with claudication, should be referred to exclude entrapment syndromes and other rare disorders.

-Modification of cardiovascular risk factors21112
+Modification of cardiovascular risk factors12

-See also the separate Cardiovascular Risk Assessment article.
+See also the separate Cardiovascular risk assessment article.
 Risk factors for PAD are typical of those predisposing to atherosclerotic disease.

-Promote regular exercise13.
-A supervised exercise programme has been shown to be a very important part of management and should be offered to all patients with intermittent claudication14.
-This should comprise two hours of exercise per week for a three-month period9.
+.Promote regular exercise.13 A supervised exercise programme has been shown to be a very important part of management and should be offered to all patients with intermittent claudication.14 This should comprise two hours of exercise per week for a three-month period.10

 Weight reduction for patients who are overweight or obese.

 Lipid-lowering drugs: statins reduce the risk of mortality, cardiovascular events and stroke in patients with PAD.
-Lipid-lowering therapy with a statin is recommended, aiming to maintain LDL cholesterol level ideally below 1.8 mmol/L or a 50% reduction2.
+Lipid-lowering therapy with a statin is recommended, aiming to maintain LDL cholesterol level ideally below 1.8 mmol/L or a 50% reduction.2

 Hypertension: long-term benefit but, in the short term, a reduction in blood pressure, whatever drug treatment has been used, may worsen intermittent claudication.

 Angiotensin-converting enzyme (ACE) inhibitors have been shown to reduce cardiovascular morbidity and mortality in patients with PAD.
-However, ACE inhibitors should be carefully monitored because more than 25% of patients with PAD have co-existent renal artery stenosis3.
+However, ACE inhibitors should be carefully monitored because more than 25% of patients with PAD have co-existent renal artery stenosis.5

 Management of diabetes mellitus: optimal control of glucose and all other cardiovascular risk factors.

-Elevated plasma levels of homocysteine (hyperhomocysteinaemia) are increasingly recognised as a potential risk for cardiovascular diseases15.
-There is currently insufficient evidence to support the treatment of hyperhomocysteinaemia with folate and vitamin B1216.
+Elevated plasma levels of homocysteine (hyperhomocysteinaemia) are increasingly recognised as a potential risk for cardiovascular diseases.15 There is currently insufficient evidence to support the treatment of hyperhomocysteinaemia with folate and vitamin B12.16

 Analgesia